 May 13 - June 19, 2021

 Étienne Tremblay-Tardif is an artist and lecturer at UQAM's École des arts visuels et médiatiques.
-He completed studies in Art History and Film Studies at the Université de Montréal (BA 2006) before undertaking training in Fine Arts at Concordia University (BFA 2009, MFA 2013).
+He completed studies in art history and film studies at the Université de Montréal (BA 2006) before undertaking visual arts training at Concordia University (BFA 2009, MFA 2013).
 He was the recipient of the Albert-Dumouchel Prize (2007) and several grants for creation and artistic research (Concordia University 2009/2010, CRSH 2010, CALQ 2014/2106/2018/2020, CAC 2017/2021).
 Over the past few years, he has notably participated in the exhibitions Soulèvements (Galerie de l'UQAM, 2018), Open Edition (Carleton University Art Gallery, 2017), Monuments aux victimes de la liberté (AXENÉO7, 2015), L'avenir / looking forward (Biennale de Montréal / MACM, 2014), Collision 9 (Parisian Laundry, 2013) and Ignition 7 (Galerie Leonard & Bina Ellen, 2011).
 His studio work often extends into critical essays accompanied by elaborate montages: Unsplash (Galerie UQO 2020, AAUC 2019), Notes (Concordia University 2018), Signage Matrix (School of the Art Institute of Chicago 2015, School of Visual Arts 2014).

 Covid-19 note: During your visit, we kindly ask you to respect the following measures: wearing a mask or face cover is mandatory, physical distance of 2 m, and hand disinfection at the entrance of the gallery.
 A maximum capacity of 5 people at a time is allowed in the gallery.